-If you are unsure about your module selection, please get in touch and we will be happy to advise you!
+If you are unsure about your module selection, please email firstname.lastname@example.org and we will be happy to advise you.

-The first digit of the module code denotes the year students would usually be enrolled in when taking a particular module.
-5th-year modules are postgraduate modules.
+The first digit of the module code typically denotes the year students would study that module.
+5th year modules are postgraduate modules.

 The level of a module refers to the Scottish Credit and Qualifications Framework levels, with Level 07 corresponding to 1st year and Level 11 to postgraduate modules.